ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-deploy-and-run-ballerina-programs.md

 -   Kubernetes config map support
 -   Kubernetes persistent volume claim support

 The following Ballerina code section explains how you can use some of these Kubernetes capabilities by using Kubernetes annotation support in Ballerina.
+Full example can be found at [Database Interaction Guide](https://ballerina.io/learn/by-guide/data-backed-service/)

 ```ballerina
 import ballerina/config;